Data Provenance Auditing of Fine-Tuned Large Language Models with a Text-Preserving Technique: Experimental Evaluation

-We first consider a single watermark \w embedded within a collection of documents $\col^w$.
-We investigate how the number of watermarked documents, ranging from 10 to 100 (i.e., from 1\% to 10\% of the dataset used for fine-tuning), affects regurgitation behavior.
-Appendix~\ref{sec:stats} reports characteristics of the resulting datasets, including the total and per-document number of watermark repetitions.
-Figure~\ref{fig:h2-results} reports the mean and standard deviation over five runs of $verif(\mathcal{L},\col^w,1)$.

-As expected, regurgitations increase with the size of the watermarked collection, affecting both memorization and the number of document-level challenges.
-However, the magnitude of watermark regurgitation varies across datasets and models.

-On Blog1k, the first \sign appears with 20 watermarked documents (2\% of the training dataset) for both models.
-LLaMA reaches near-perfect recovery rapidly, whereas Mistral only attains high regurgitation rates once the number of watermarked documents is large.
-On the Poems dataset, the first successful challenge occurs with 30 and 40 watermarked documents for Mistral and LLaMA, respectively.
-Overall, Mistral exhibits weaker regurgitation, while LLaMA steadily improves and eventually approaches the performance observed on Blog1k.
+To evaluate how regurgitation scales with the size of the watermarked collection, we embed a single watermark \w into a subset $\col^\w$ of the fine-tuning dataset.
+For Blog1k and Poems, $|\col^\w|$ ranges from 10 to 100 documents (1-10\%), and for News, which contains longer documents split into more chunks, from 1 to 70 documents (0.1-7\%).
+Figure~\ref{fig:xp1_ci95} reports the chunk-level regurgitation rates.

+Regurgitation increases monotonically with $|\col^\w|$.
+For small watermarked subsets, the rate remains near zero; beyond a model- and dataset-dependent threshold, it increases sharply before saturating between 0.75 and 0.98.
+For instance, on Blog1k, this transition occurs at $|\col^\w|\approx40$ for LLaMA and $|\col^\w| \approx 60$ for Mistral.
+Despite these differences, both models converge to a similar saturation level of approximately 0.75 by $|\col^\w|=70$.
+Table~\ref{tab:success-residual} summarizes the corresponding hit and miss probabilities at the collection level.

-\begin{leftbar} \textbf{Completeness}.
-This experiment provides a first empirical estimate of $p$ and $p_{FN}$, the hit probability of a single prompt and the miss probability over the collection, respectively.
-Since the document- and chunk-level verification processes are equivalent, we can approximate $p$ and hence $p_{FN}$ as reported in Table \ref{tab:success-residual}.
-On LLaMA, $p_{FN} \approx 10^{-5}$ on collections of 30 documents.
-Mistral achieves similarly low probability on Blog1k for 40 documents ($\approx 10^{-7}$) and Poems for 50 documents ($\approx 10^{-3}$). \end{leftbar}
+\begin{leftbar} \textbf{Completeness.} This experiment provides an empirical estimate of the hit probability $p$ for a single prompt and the miss probability $p_{FN}$ over a collection.
+For both models and all datasets, $p_{FN}<10^{-2}$ with 30 watermarked documents, decreasing to as low as $10^{-59}$, confirming that watermarks remain highly detectable even at moderate collection sizes. \end{leftbar}